-Scenario: SM01 Test_Scend ario_1 Resource on 1boarding 1.
-USER_2 signs in the NEMO dashboard and accesses the resource onboarding functionality.
+Scenario: SM01 urio_1 Resource of iboarding 1.
+USER 2 signs in the NEMO dashboard and accesses the resource onboarding functionality.
 2. USER_2 selects the option to add their resources into NEMO and provides relevant info.
 3. USER_2 is notified about the result through the dashboard.
 4. USER_2 is informed about their credits.
 Workload e xecution 1.
-USER_2 accesses the workload execution functionality in the NEMO dashboard.
+USER_2 accesses the workload execution functionality in the NRMO dashboard.
 2. USER_2 selects the Smart Industry app to be executed in their resources only.
-3. USER_2 starts to run the Smart Industry app and select the pictures of the electronic devices that will be used from training 4.
-USER_2 enables FL training for the app's ML tasks.
+3. USER_2 starts to run the Smart Industry app and select the pictures of 4 the electronic devices that will be used from training 4.
+FI (· · USER_2 enables FL training for the app s METAsks.
 FL training 1.
-USER_1 sends a request for FL training for their app.
-2. The FL training process is executed with the user-defined parameters (rounds, epochs, FL participants, etc.) 3.
-The training process completes and the aggregate model is stored.
-4. USER_2 is notified about the newly trained model.
-5. USER_2 saves the pictures and the trained model into the storage.
-Model shari ng & deployment 1.
-USER_2 sends a request through the NEMO dashboard to deploy the new model on their edge.
-2. USER_2 checks that new model is deployed on their devices through the dashboard.
-Success state ree trial steps have successfully been realized.
-These steps contribute - he first application "Fully automated indoor logistics/supply chain" the project progress can be assessed as positive.
-So far, the set trial goals chieved.
-The trial is running according to schedule. s rate will be measured according to the KPIs.
-Failure state both applications corresponding to the trial work according to the planning.
-Responsible for team for testing and implementation are the employees in Smart & Application Room in strong cooperation with technical experts and implementation nsible from the relevant areas such as logistics and production as well as ees involved from the warehouse, material planning and the operators.
-Risks comatic component recognition Aut omatic picking process $\Box \Box$ Scrap
+USER_I sends a request for FL training for their app. Ζ. The FL training process is executed with the diser-defined parameters 2 The training process completes and the antragate model is stored 5.
+4 USER 2 is notified about the newly trained model - 1 .
+5. USER 2 saves the answers and the trained model into the storage.
+Vodel shar ing & deployment 1 USER 2 sends a request through the NEMO dashboard to deploy the 1. new model on their edge.
+2. USER 2 checks that new model is deployed on their devices through the dashboard.
+Success state The first th ree trial steps have successfully been realized.
+These steps contribute mainly to th e first application "Fully automated indoor logistics/supply chain" In general he project progress can be assessed as positive.
+So far, the set trial goals have been a chieved.
+The trial is running according to schedule.
+The success rate will be measured according to the KPIs.
+Failure state Currently, both applications corresponding to the trial work according to the planning.
+Responsible for The core team for testing and implementation are the employees in Smart testing and Technology & Application Room in strong cooperation with technical experts and implementation those respon nsible from the relevant areas such as logistics and production as well as the employe ees involved from the warehouse, material planning and the operators.
+Risks 🗡 • Aut comatic component recognition Aut comatic picking process $\Box \Box$ Scrap